mattbierner/blog.mattbierner.com/_posts/2016-11-06-selfie-reality.md

 This view also has pretty major visibility limitations however.
 My body blocked everything directly in front of me, leaving me to blindly grope around.

-Extending the stick to it's maximum length of four feet, and resting it at my side instead of over my shoulder, produces a more standard action/adventure game perspective.
+Extending the stick to its maximum length of four feet, and resting it at my side instead of over my shoulder, produces a more standard action/adventure game perspective.
 My entire upper body was now in the frame, although visibility was much worse, as an even larger area in front of me was occluded by my body.

 {% include youtube.html width="560" height="315" src="https://www.youtube.com/embed/F7FDzQcpW-A" %}